Grants: Frequently Asked Questions

 Do you provide grants to historic homeowners?

 No. We only fund nonprofit organizations and government agencies.
-If you are a homeowner looking for funding for your historic house, we suggest checking out our page for historic homeowners or contacting your State Historic Preservation Office.
+If you are a homeowner looking for funding for your historic house, we suggest you contact your State Historic Preservation Office.

 What is the average size of your grants?